Foxy/foxy-cloudflare-addtocart-signing/README.md

 ## Overview

-This worker uses [Foxy SDK](https://github.com/Foxy/foxy-sdk) to generate [HMAC product verification](https://wiki.foxycart.com/v/2.0/hmac_validation) on the edge.
+This Cloudflare Worker generate [HMAC product verification](https://wiki.foxycart.com/v/2.0/hmac_validation) on the edge.

-This allows you to generate HMAC verified forms and links for your static pages or pages hosted in third party services.
+It allows you to generate HMAC verified forms and links for your static pages or pages hosted in third party services.

 ## Usage